Misspelled/GetCleanProject/Codebook.md

 date: "November 20, 2015"
 output:
   html_document:
+    highlight: null
     keep_md: yes
+    self_contained: no
+    smart: no
+    theme: null
 ---
 ## Variables and Units of Measure
-Our data set comes from the accelerometer and gyroscope 3-axial raw signals tAccXYZ and tGyroXYZ.
+Our data set comes from the accelerometer and gyroscope 3-axial raw signals `tAccXYZ` and `tGyroXYZ`.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAccXYZ and tGravityAccXYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (`tBodyAccXYZ` and `tGravityAccXYZ`) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerkXYZ and tBodyGyroJerkXYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (`tBodyAccJerkXYZ` and `tBodyGyroJerkXYZ`).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (`tBodyAccMag`, `tGravityAccMag`, `tBodyAccJerkMag`, `tBodyGyroMag`, `tBodyGyroJerkMag`).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAccXYZ, fBodyAccJerkXYZ, fBodyGyroXYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing `fBodyAccXYZ`, `fBodyAccJerkXYZ`, `fBodyGyroXYZ`, `fBodyAccJerkMag`, `fBodyGyroMag`, `fBodyGyroJerkMag`.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-            Accelerometer     |     Gyroscope
             __________________|_________________
             tBodyAccXYZ       | tBodyGyroXYZ
             tGravityAccXYZ    | tBodyGyroJerkXYZ